Pratibha118/devTinder-Frontend/README.md

 -Create configureStore, provide your store in Provider, createSlice then add reducer to the store.
 -Dispatch adduser action after successful login -Navbar should update once user is login
+-Other routes should not be accessible without login -If token is not present, redirect user to login page.